EasyPost/pystalk/README.md

 [![CI](https://github.com/EasyPost/pystalk/workflows/CI/badge.svg)](https://github.com/EasyPost/pystalk/actions?query=workflow%3ACI)
 [![ReadTheDocs](https://readthedocs.org/projects/pip/badge/?version=latest)](http://pystalk.readthedocs.io/en/latest/)

+Note that _none_ of the objects in this package are inherently synchronized (thread-safe), and if you are going to use them from multiple threads, you should always protect them with a mutex.
+Clients are also not fork-safe, and should be initialized after any forking.

 ## Requirements / Installing

 This software works with Python 3.6+.
 It should work PyPy3 but has not been tested extensively.